 The blessings were pronounced on those who would obey God, and the curses on those who would rebel against God.
 Centuries later, Jesus Christ in his role as the Prophet like unto Moses, (Deut.
 18:15f) spoke first the Blessings, or Beatitudes.
 In place of the curses, he spoke words of severe warning, the Woes.
-All of that makes sense to me, as one who has studied the Bible seriously for decades.
-The New Covenant Lawgiver following the pattern, as clearly he does in Luke, is easy to understand.
+The New Covenant Lawgiver following the pattern, as clearly He does in Luke, is easy to understand.
 But, as I observe the Sermon on the Mount, recorded by St. Matthew, at first it seems to be missing the Woes.
-The pattern of the Blessings on Mount Gerizim and the Curses on Mount Ebal, more perfectly revealed as the Beatitudes and the Woes, does not appear in Matthew, for the Woes are missing-or, are they?
+The pattern of the Blessings on

 And, the opening of today's Gospel reading, taken from this very Sermon on the Mount, makes our hopes sound all the more elusive: "Except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven."
 And, just in case anyone may begin to measure his own righteousness against that of those very religious, upstanding Orthodox Jewish people called the Pharisees, Jesus crushes our self-confidence: "I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire."
 I don't know about you; but, that alone does it for me.
 I look back on my life, if not the last week or day, and see no way to hold up my head as more righteous than anybody.

-Why would our Lord begin his preaching by utterly devastating us?
-He has, in this sermon, judged and found us guilty, for His very word has judged each one of us.
+Why would our Lord begin His preaching by utterly devastating us?
 We are all convicted as sinners.
 If ever we despised our own Prayer of Humble Access, we can do so no longer.
-For, I know of one man who reacted to the words, "we are not worthy so much as to gather up the crumbs under thy table" with an angry protest: "Indeed, we are worthy!" he said.
-But, when I read the Sermon on the Mount, I know that, as St. Paul said, "in me, that is, in my flesh, dwelleth no good thing," and that I most certainly am not worthy to gather those crumbs that fall from the Master's table.
+I know of one man who reacted to the words, "we are not worthy so much as to gather up the crumbs under thy table" with an angry protest: "Indeed, we are worthy!" he said.
+But, when I read the Sermon on the Mount, I know that, as

 The Sermon on the Mount gives us, however, one ray of hope.
 Significantly, and crucially, that one ray of hope lies outside of each of us.
 In fact, that hope is found only in God.